Skip to content

 The WebFinger username means the username part of the acct: URI or the fediverse handle.
 For example, the WebFinger username of the acct:fedify@hollo.social URI or the @fedify@hollo.social handle is fedify.

-By default, Fedify uses the bare handle as the WebFinger username.
-However, you can decouple the WebFinger username from the bare handle by registering an actor handle mapper through the mapHandle() method:
+By default, Fedify uses the identifier as the WebFinger username.
+However, you can decouple the WebFinger username from the identifier by registering an actor handle mapper through the mapHandle() method:

 typescript